Christopher Trychay: Legacy

 Trychay's churchwardens' accounts are among the few surviving records of Morebath in the 16th century, as most other records were destroyed during the Exeter Blitz of World War II.
 Religious history scholars view Trychay's records as beneficial in understanding the period of religious and political upheaval that he lived through.

 J. Erskine Binney, a late Victorian-era vicar of Morbath, compiled and reprinted Trychay's churchwardens' accounts in 1904.
 (Note: Another clergyman, F. W. Weaver, contributed a glossarial index to Binney's edition.)
 While Binney had sorted the original manuscript records, they were later dropped and then randomly rebound at Exeter Library.
-Irish historian of British religion Eamon Duffy utilized Binney's edition and the original manuscript in compiling The Voices of Morebath.
+The Irish historian of British religion Eamon Duffy utilized Binney's edition and the original manuscript in compiling The Voices of Morebath.
 Duffy had first encountered Trychay's churchwardens' accounts while performing research for what became his 1992 book, The Stripping of the Altars.
 The Stripping of the Altars won the Longman-History Today Book of the Year Award.
 The Voices of Morebath won the Hawthornden Prize for Literature.